tfernd/chatEditor/README.md

 ## Introduction

-chatEditor is a powerful tool designed to aid writers in utilizing large language models (LLMs) effectively.
-Understanding how to write effective prompts for these LLMs can be challenging. chatEditor simplifies this process by providing an intuitive interface to interact with LLMs, allowing users to improve their writing skills.
+chatEditor is an effective tool designed to assist writers in effectively using Large Language Models (LLMs) such as chatGPT.
+Writing effective prompts for these LLMs can be challenging, but chatEditor simplifies the process by providing a user-friendly interface to interact with LLMs, thus allowing users to improve their writing skills more efficiently.

 <img src='./assets/entry.png' width="600">
 <details>